UJDuran/milestoneOne_T6/Specification.md

 Users click on option "Cancel"

 ##### Alternate Sequences
-•Users change their mind, or they click on delete an account by mistake.
+Users change their mind, or they click on delete an account by mistake.
 System prompts the user to confirm.

 ##### Alternate Postconditions